filecoin-project/lotus/documentation/en/api-methods.md

 ```

 ### StateCirculatingSupply
-StateCirculatingSupply returns the circulating supply of Filecoin at the given tipset
+StateCirculatingSupply returns the exact circulating supply of Filecoin at the given tipset.
+This is not used anywhere in the protocol itself, and is only for external consumption.

 Perms: read